boostorg/cmake/developer.md

 These defines are described in the
-[Boost document about separate compilation](https://www.boost.org/development/separate_compilation.html) and you look at how
+[Boost document about separate compilation](https://www.boost.org/development/separate_compilation.html) and you can look at how
 [the Timer library uses them](https://github.com/boostorg/timer/blob/e9387e4d9956074dffcc15bf15bd6d2625e91ebf/include/boost/timer/config.hpp) as an example.